GrumpyMeow/proxmox-tips/homeassistant-google-home-ip-ranges.md

 * 108.177.0.0/17
 * 192.178.0.0/15

-I also had to add an IP-address from my ISP (Odido):
+I also had to add an IP-address from my ISP (Tmobile/Odido), but this might be from a mobile phone:
 * 89.205.130.202

 This are some of the IP-adresses i actually saw incomming traffic from: